 A practical difference is in distribution format.
-The LANCE product is delivered in one HDF file per tile, per day (although GeoTIFF files will also be available for the flood layers), whereas the legacy product is delivered in individual GeoTIFF files per day (the MWP product).
+The LANCE product is delivered in one HDF file per tile, per day (although GeoTIFF files are also available for the flood layers), whereas the legacy product is delivered in individual GeoTIFF files per day and composite period (the MWP product).
 Tile size (and pixel sizes) are also slightly different.
 The table below shows how flood product data values have also changed between legacy MWP and LANCE MCDWD.
 See User Guide section 8 for more information.

 Legacy flood product (MWP) data values

 * Note the legacy product did not have the “recurring flood” label, and although this is planned for the LANCE product, it will not be implemented immediately